magao-x/handbook/maintenance/cooling/system_backflush.rst

    .. image:: figures/inside_rack_hoses.jpeg

-   *Example ICC GPU hose loop looking inside the rack from the front.*
+   *Example ICC CPU hose loop looking inside the rack from the front.*

   .. warning::
      The quick-disconnects are well-engineered and normally leak-proof, but protect the instrument computers with